Define Compare And Contrast Text Structure

 Thesis Statement

 A strong thesis declares the subjects being compared and hints at the significance of the comparison.
-Take this: “While both renewable and fossil fuels power modern cities, renewable sources offer environmental benefits that fossil fuels cannot match.”
+As an example, “While both renewable and fossil fuels power modern cities, renewable sources offer environmental benefits that fossil fuels cannot match.”

 Grounds for Comparison